 - Combination sleepers

-- People who want contour without a stuck feel
+- People who want contour without feeling stuck

 Where it falls short